andytimm/prime-agent-exa-search/README.md

 # Prime Agent Exa Search

-A Python-backed [Prime Agent](https://github.com/PrimeIntellect-ai/prime-agent) skill for searching and reading the public web with [Exa](https://exa.ai/).
+A minimal Python-backed [Prime Agent](https://github.com/PrimeIntellect-ai/prime-agent) skill for searching and reading the public web with [Exa](https://exa.ai/).

 ## What is included